ruilisi/rails-pangu/README.md

 [Devise](https://github.com/plataformatec/devise) is a flexible and almost a standard authentication solution for Rails, while [JWT](https://jwt.io/)(JSON Web Tokens) is a JSON-based open standard (RFC 7519) for creating access tokens, which is a distributed and faster solution than authentication through databases.

-There is always a need to bring these two beatiful solutions together into rails for better user authentication, which becomes the main reason I created this repo.
+There is always a need to bring these two beautiful solutions together into rails for better user authentication, which becomes the main reason I created this repo.
 Thanks to a lot of the close solutions that gave lots of hints to this repo, for example, this article: [Rails 5 API + JWT setup in minutes (using Devise)](https://medium.com/@mazik.wyry/rails-5-api-jwt-setup-in-minutes-using-devise-71670fd4ed03).
 However, these solutions have common problems:

 * Blurry explanation